cowboy2718/Hertzsprung-Russell/README.md

 ***

-### Interactive HTML File
+### Interactive HTML File (Visual Learning Projects)

-For the complete interactive HTML file, contact the author at tonygojanovic@gmail.com
+For the complete interactive HTML file, which can be used for a visual learning project, contact the author at tonygojanovic@gmail.com

 ***